-Pursuant to a new rule of the Bankruptcy Act, liquidators must allow creditors to attend creditors' meetings using an electronic means of communication rather than in-person appearance.
-The rules of participation for using electronic means of communication are established in the Bankruptcy Act.
+Pursuant to a new rule of the Bankruptcy Act, the liquidator is obliged to allow the creditor to attend the creditors' meeting by using an electronic means of communication instead of a personal appearance.
+The rules of participation for using an electronic means of communication are established in the Bankruptcy Act.

 The select committee's powers, the representation of the creditors operating the select committee, the provision of funding and the rules for the advancing and accounting of costs and expenses shall be laid down by agreement concluded by the creditors.
 In the process of setting up and operating the select committee, voting rights shall be distributed among the participating creditors.
 Decisions shall be adopted by open ballot subject to simple majority.
-A creditors' select committee that was established in bankruptcy may continue to function in the liquidation proceedings if it is able to meet the conditions specified.
+A creditors' select committee that was established in bankruptcy may continue to function in the liquidation proceedings, if it is able to meet the conditions specified.